 Kalopsia, a social enterprise company in Leith, Edinburgh now sew up the bags for Woolly Originals.
 I chose to use this company because waste management, micro manufacturing, ethical production, sustainability, the love of textiles, and combining innovation with tradition all play an important part in Kalopsia's business ethos.

-Photographs of Woolly Originals' work can also be viewed on Instagram, Facebook, pInterest and Twitter as @woollyoriginals.
+Photographs of Woolly Originals' work can also be viewed on Instagram, Facebook, and Twitter as @woollyoriginals.
 Hand knits and crochet projects can also be seen on Ravelry.